- This event has passed.

 Childfree – Opening Short Film.
 Interviews with Iranian women about the reasons they have chosen to be childfree in modern-day Iran.

-7:30 pm INTERNATIONAL FEATURE FILM – THE FALCONER
+7:30 pm INTERNATIONAL FEATURE FILM – Sisters: The Summer We Found Our Superpowers

 A Working Man – Opening short film.